O365AES/Scripts/DMARC Reporting/Readme.md

 3. DMARC Reports sent to an Office 365 mailbox (can be shared)
 4. An application set up in Azure AD for the script to use, see below.

+## Changelog

+29/3/2017 - Updated to use MSAL libraries

 ## Provision AAD Application for DMARC Reporting Script